Please ensure Javascript is enabled for purposes of website accessibility Perspectives & Resources

 Objectives

-By completing the entire Perspectives & Resources section and reviewing the accompanying activities, the learner will:
+By completing this module’s Perspectives & Resources section and reviewing its accompanying activities, you will be able to:

 • Understand the key elements of differentiated instruction